Set delivery address

 Change

-When is to necessary to remove tonsils?
+When is it necessary to remove tonsils?

 A tonsillectomy is commonly performed on children, but sometimes adults need it too.